Original Douay-Rheims 1582–1610 First English Vulgate Translation

 3 but hath manifested in due times his word in preaching, which is committed to me according to the precept of our Saviour God:

-4 to Titus my beloved son according to the common faith, grace and peace from God the Father, and Christ JESUS our Saviour.
+4 to Titus my beloved son according to the common faith, grace and peace from God the Father, and Christ Jesus our Saviour.

 5 For this cause left I thee in Crete, that thou shouldest reform the things that are wanting, and shouldest ordain priests by cities, as I also appointed thee: